-Hanging baskets of flowers are just the right thing to add to the front porch for instant pizazz!
-If properly cared for and fertilized, a hanging basket purchased now can offer months of color and enjoyment.
-Here are a few of my best tips for success.
+Hanging baskets are just the right thing to add to your porch for instant pizazz!
+If properly cared for, they can offer months of color and enjoyment.
+Here are a few of our best tips for success:

-From bud worms and caterpillars with Captain Jack’s Dead Bug; spray when you see a small white moth/butterfly on or near your flowers.
-Keep an eye out for other pests/diseases such as aphids (use insecticidal soap or neem oil).
+Protect against pests such as bud worms and caterpillars with Captain Jack’s Deadbug Brew.
+Spray this when you see a small white moth or butterfly on or near your flowers.
+Keep an eye out for other pests like aphids—if present, use insecticidal soap or neem oil.

 - Size matters—the larger the basket, the easier it is to care for and keep watered.

 - The type of container also makes a difference.
 Plastic pots hold water best, while wire frames with moss or coco liners tend to dry out more quickly.